This traditional figgy pudding recipe is an old fashioned English dessert served at Christmas.

 What is figgy pudding?

-What is figgy pudding?
 Well, according to Mrs B, a figgy pudding is NOT the same as a Christmas pudding.
-Nor is figgy pudding the same as a ‘Plum Pudding’ (as per Christmas Pudding for reference).

-Traditional figgy pudding is a traditional English pudding made with suet and dried figs (amongst other things).
+A traditional figgy pudding is an olde English steamed pudding made with suet and dried figs (amongst other things).

 Alas, the term ‘pudding’ becomes complicated, particularly for my American readers.

 Not only does ‘pudding’ mean the same as ‘dessert’, but it also refers to a specific type of dessert.
-More specifically, a pudding that is made in a pudding basin and steamed in a pan of boiling water.
-Usually for several hours.
+Usually it’s a heavy filling dessert that’s served warm (and often covered in custard!)

 In a lot of traditional English recipes, both sweet and savoury, you’ll see suet as an ingredient.
 Suet is a fat that is made from the ‘leaf lard’, or the fat surrounding the kidneys of cows and sheep.